 Therefore, we now fix a $\Z$-VASS $\cV=(Q,\Sigma,T,\iota,f)$.

 \subparagraph{Skeletons} Now, we want to further simplify the regular separability problem.
 Concretely, we want to consider only runs in $\cV$ that are in some sense similar.
-Concretely, we consider some base paths---so called \emph{skeletons}---in $\cV$.
-Then two runs in $\cV$ are similar if they follow the same base path and only differ in the order and repetition of some cycles.
-To this end, fix the set $S\subseteq T^{\leq|Q|}$ of all \emph{short} cycles in $\cV$, i.e., the cycles of length at most $|Q|$.\footnote{Although \cref{determinize,singlezvass,lem:skeletons,words-to-vectors} are essentially the same as in \cite{RegSepParikh}, we are working with \emph{short cycles}, whereas \cite{RegSepParikh} uses \emph{simple cycles}.
-This will be crucial later, because short cycles can be guessed on-the-fly.} We define the function $\skel\colon T^*\to T^*\times\N^S$ such that $\skel(\pi)=(\rho,\bv)$ for a path $\pi\in T^*$ in $\cV$ satisfies the following properties: (i) $\rho$ is a sub-path of the original path $\pi$ in which we keep the same set of visited states while removing all cycles that do not increase the set of visited states and (ii) $\bv$ counts the cycles we have removed during the construction of $\rho$.
-Here, the path $\rho$ is called the \emph{skeleton} of $\pi$.
+We consider some base paths---so called \emph{skeletons}---in $\cV$.
+Two runs in $\cV$ are similar if they follow the same base path and only differ in the order and repetition of some cycles.
+We define the function $\skel\colon T^*\to T^*$ such that $\skel(r)=\rho$ for a path $r\in T^*$ in $\cV$ such that $\rho$ is a sub-path of the original path $r$ in which we keep the same set of visited states while removing all cycles that do not increase the set of visited states.
+Here, $\rho$ is called the \emph{skeleton} of $r$.

-Let $t_1\cdots t_\ell\in T^*$ be a path in $\cV$, i.e., we have $t_i=(q_{i-1},a_i,\bv_i,q_i)\in T$ for each $1\leq i\leq\ell$.
-The map $\skel$ is defined inductively as follows: $\skel(\varepsilon)=(\varepsilon,\bzero)$ and $\skel(t_1)=(t_1,\bzero)$.
-For $1\leq i<\ell$ assume that $\skel(t_1\cdots t_i)=(s_1\cdots s_j,\bv)$ is already constructed and that $s_1\cdots s_j$ is a path ending in $q_i$.
+Let $t_1\cdots t_\ell\in T^*$ be a path in $\cV$, i.e., we have $t_i=(q_{i-1},a_i,\bx_i,q_i)\in T$ for each $1\leq i\leq\ell$.
+The map $\skel$ is defined inductively as follows: $\skel(\varepsilon)=\varepsilon$ and $\skel(t_1)=t_1$.
+For $1\leq i<\ell$ assume that $\skel(t_1\cdots t_i)=s_1\cdots s_j$ is already constructed and that $s_1\cdots s_j$ is a path ending in $q_i$.
 Now we consider the transition $t_{i+1}$.
-If there is no transition $s_k$ (with $0\leq k\leq j$) such that this transition ends in the state $q_{i+1}$, we set $\skel(t_1\cdots t_it_{i+1})=(s_1\cdots s_jt_{i+1},\bv)$.
+If there is no transition $s_k$ (with $0\leq k\leq j$) such that this transition ends in the state $q_{i+1}$, we set $\skel(t_1\cdots t_it_{i+1})=s_1\cdots s_jt_{i+1}$.
 Note that $s_1\cdots s_jt_{i+1}$ is a path ending in the state $q_{i+1}$.